interlay/interbtc-spec/interbtc-spec/docs/source/spec/issue.rst

 Following additions are added if the fee model is integrated.

-- Issue fees are paid by users in PolkaBTC when executing the request.
+- Issue fees are paid by users in interbtc when executing the request.
 The fees are transferred to the Parachain Fee Pool.
 - If an issue request is executed, the user’s griefing collateral is returned.
 - If an issue request is canceled, the vault assigned to this issue request receives the griefing collateral.